atlassian/gostatsd/CLOUDPROVIDERS.md

 All configuration is in a stanza named after the backend, and takes simple key value pairs.

-**Cloud providers should be disabled on the aggregation server when using http forwarding, as the source IP isn't propagated, and that information should be collected on the ingestion server.**

 aws
 ---
 ### TODO